1955 System: Outcome of the merger: 1955 System

-Challenge to the 1955 System: the 1960 Anpo Protests
+Challenge to the 1955 System: the 1960 Anpo protests

 In 1960, the JSP and the JCP, working in coalition with the Zengakuren student federation, the Sōhyō labor federation, and a variety of civic groups, managed to mount the massive, nationwide Anpo Protests against the attempt by the LDP to revise the Security Treaty.
 Because of the size of the protests and dogged JSP opposition in the Diet, ratification of the revised treaty proved extremely difficult.
 After Prime Minister Nobusuke Kishi forcibly rammed the new treaty through the Diet against the objections of several factions of his own party, it looked like the 1955 System was on the verge of collapse, as several LDP factions began making plans to bolt from the party.
 However, intense public outrage at Kishi's actions exploded in even larger demonstrations, and Kishi was forced to resign.
 Kishi was replaced as prime minister by Hayato Ikeda, who managed to tame factional rivalries and stabilize the 1955 System.
 Because the 1955 system did not become stabilized until after the cataclysmic events of 1960, historian Nick Kapur has argued that it would make more sense to speak of a "1960 system."

 LDP dominance in the 1955 system

 Electoral system

 The electoral system that was used under the 1955 system is known as the Single Nontransferable Vote (SNTV).
 Under SNTV, each constituency has multiple seats to be filled.
 Instead of voting for parties, voters vote for individual candidates, and seats of the constituency go to whoever wins the most votes.
 One problem of SNTV is that the fair allocation of seats to different parties are not taken into consideration: since the winners of most votes eventually get the seats, candidates of one party can take all the seats of one constituency.

 Under such an electoral system, LDP with its massive political donations put other opposition parties at a disadvantage.
-Due to LDP's ties with big companies, the party command substantial financial resources.
-Which it directed to individual candidates to enabled them to promise patronage to their voters, with a focus on the agricultural population, as the reallocation of Diet seats did not keep up with the migration from rural to urban areas due to industrialisation.
-Aside from the pork barrel spending, the LDP candidates also cultivated rapport through koenkai in their own constituency.
+Due to LDP's ties with big companies, the party commanded substantial financial resources, which it directed to individual candidates to enable them to promise patronage to their voters, with a focus on the agricultural population, as the reallocation of Diet seats did not keep up with the migration from rural to urban areas due to industrialisation.
+Aside from the pork barrel spending, LDP candidates also cultivated rapport through koenkai in their own constituencies.
 Politicians went to the locals' wedding, funeral, birthday parties and so on.
-In such occasions, politicians often brought considerable amount of cash gift.
-Candidates would even organise activities such as hot springs for their supporters.
+On such occasions, politicians often brought considerable amount of cash gifts.
+Candidates would even organise activities such as visits to hot springs for their supporters.